RohitJacob/AOL-Exploratory-Analysis/README.md

 ![Total Misspelled Queries](Visuals/SpellCheckQueries.png)

 As you can see, 42.2% of these NaN return searches are mispelled.
 The other 57.8% was correctly typed and yet there was no result.
-After taking a step back and reviewing this, I noticed a lot of x-rated material.
-So let's analyze that a bit!
+After taking a step back and reviewing this, I noticed a lot of x-rated material and these were my findinggs.
 ![Vulgar Queries](Visuals/VulgarUsedByMostActiveUsers.png)

 ##### c.
 Which queries do not seem to have relevant results ?
 You should define this in your own terms and back it up with data.